Venice Beach is L.A.'s funky beach neighborhood, directly south of Santa Monica.

 Explore casual, beach-themed restaurants near the Venice Pier along Washington Boulevard.

 If you're looking for something more upscale, visit Abbot Kinney for chic restaurants like the Butcher's Daughter, Greenleaf or Gjelina.

 When checking out the Venice Sign at Windward Avenue, stop at Surfside Venice (bar and grill) for lunch.

 The Hotel Erwin is just off Windward and has a fabulous rooftop bar with stunning views.

 Cool Venice Beach hotels.

 Venice Beach doesn't have the large selection of hotels of Santa Monica.
-Amongst the smaller selection is the modern Hotel Erwin, Venice Suites, Venice Breeze Suites, and Venice on the Beach Hotel, and all four hotels have modern rooms with rooftop decks.
+Amongst the smaller selection is the modern Hotel Erwin, Venice Suites, Venice Breeze Suites, The Kinney Venice Beach and Venice on the Beach Hotel, and all five hotels have modern rooms with rooftop decks or patios.
 There are also two hostels at Venice Beach; the Samesun Venice Beach and Venice Beach Hostel.